 These keys will often perform special actions by default, but you may want to use them as standard F-keys — for example, for PC gaming.
-Rather than holding down the Fn key every time you press a key, you can choose what they do by default.
+Rather than holding down the Function (Fn) key every time you press a key, you can choose what they do by default.

 Some keyboards may use other combinations for Fn Lock.
-For example, on Microsoft’s’ Surface keyboards, you can toggle Fn Lock by holding the Fn Key and pressing Caps Lock.
+For example, on some of Microsoft’s Surface keyboards you can toggle Fn Lock by holding the Fn Key and pressing Caps Lock.
 On others, like the Surface Laptop 4, the Fn key itself is also the Fn Lock key.

 Change an Option in the BIOS or UEFI Settings

 Many laptops that ship with built-in keyboards often have an option for this in their BIOS or UEFI setup screen.
-Reboot the computer and press whatever key it asks you to press while it’s booting up to access this screen — often F2, Delete, or F10 — or use the new method to access UEFI firmware on Windows 8 and 10.
+Reboot the computer and press whatever key it asks you to press while it’s booting up to access this screen — often F2, Delete, or F10 — or use the new method to access UEFI firmware on Windows 8, 10, or 11.
 If you’re not sure how to access this screen, perform a web search for the model of PC you have and “Access BIOS” or “access UEFI.”
 You could also just look in the PC’s manual.
 (If you built your own PC, look in the motherboard’s manual.)

 Look for an option that controls this feature and you can change it.
 For example, we found this option under Advanced > Function Key Behavior on one modern Dell laptop.